 Cultivate and sustain an integrated multidisciplinary environment that facilitates excellence in research and creative activity, teaching, service, and community engagement.

 a.
-Recruit and retain faculty qualified to support the school's academic programs.
+Maintain faculty necessary to support the school's instructional programs.

 b.
 Maintain fiscal stability supportive of initiatives that advance the school’s mission.